matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Config option: `allowed_local_3pids`

-Mandate that users are only allowed to associate certain formats of 3PIDs with accounts on this server, as specified by the `medium` and `pattern` settings.
+Mandate that users are only allowed to associate certain formats of 3PIDs with accounts on this server, as specified by the `medium` and `pattern` sub-options.

 Example usage:
 ```